-The past two years have seen finance leaders navigate historically low interest rates, rising inflation, supply chain disruptions exacerbated by the pandemic, as well as skill gaps and talent shortages.
+The disruption of the past few years has forced finance leaders to navigate historically high interest rates, rising inflation and supply chain disruptions exacerbated by the pandemic, as well as skill gaps and talent shortages.
 This challenging backdrop has placed greater demand on CFOs and pushed their leadership skills to the limit.

-'It’s been a key time for leaders,' says John Park, CFO at McDonald’s UK & Ireland.
-'It hasn’t just been about making difficult decisions, but it’s also been about supporting and engaging team members and stakeholders during a highly volatile and unpredictable period.'
+“It’s been a key time for leaders,” says John Park, Chief Transformation Officer at McDonald’s UK & Ireland.
+“It hasn’t just been about making difficult decisions, but it’s also been about supporting and engaging team members and stakeholders during a highly volatile and unpredictable period.”

 Great leadership must have conscious decision-making at its heart and maintaining your principles and purpose during this time has been paramount, he adds.

 “You can’t plan for every eventuality, as the pandemic has shown us, but learning the skills to help you steer a route alongside your team is invaluable.”